-Treatment massage is not a traditional spa massage.
+Treatment massage is not a spa massage.
 Most people think of massage as an indulgence and a treat.
 While I do my best to make treatment relaxing, my goal is to get to the root of the problem and leave you with results you’ll continue to feel over the next several days.

 Why don’t you take insurance?

 The traditional insurance model has created a cattle herding approach to medicine.
 We’ve all been there...Only spending 15-20 minutes with our medical providers, leaving the appointment feeling incomplete and not understood.
-My objective in medicine is to provide an environment that is not rushed, allows more time one-on-one to uncover many of the layers of the true underlying cause of your problem.
+My objective in medicine is to provide an environment that is not rushed, allow more time one-on-one to uncover many of the layers of the true underlying cause of your problem.
 By taking this time at the beginning, you will not have to come back over and over again and will in turn, get better faster.

-Certain insurance companies will allow for reimbursement for my services as an out of network provider.
-If this is the case, I am happy to provide you with a super bill for a partial reimbursement of services rendered depending on your policy provided I have a diagnosis code from your referring medical provider.
+Certain insurance companies will allow for reimbursement for my services as an 'out of network' provider.
+If this is the case, I am happy to provide you with a Super Bill for a partial reimbursement of services rendered depending on your policy provided I have a diagnosis code from your referring medical provider.